Last updated September 20th, 2018.

 Some of the most expensive properties in Penang are on the island’s east side near Georgetown – specifically the oceanfront condos on Gurney Drive.
 The street has been called “Millionaire’s Row” because of the pricy condos and large malls lining it.

-The south side and middle of Penang are also seeing more development.
-Prices are not nearly as expensive in these areas, which include Banyan Bayu, Gelugor, and Jelutong.
-But the completion of a second bridge (with a third one planned) makes for easy access to the mainland.
+Penang’s south and middle are also seeing development.
+Prices aren’t as expensive in these areas which include Banyan Bayu, Gelugor, and Jelutong.
+But completion of a second bridge (with a third one planned) means easy access to the mainland.

 Skip the Next Western Recession